cwiki/simple-model-manager/README.md

 Users can save interface models. `.save(), .delete()`

-All objects belong to `MGM` and gives the user back a interface to it's data.
+All objects belong to `SimpleModel` and gives the user back a interface to it's data.
-MGM keeps track of object's states and change to best make updates and to allow for caching data.
+SimpleModel keeps track of object's states and change to best make updates and to allow for caching data.

-`MGM.commit()` Changes are saved until the user decides to "COMMIT" the changes.
+`SimpleModel.commit()` Changes are saved until the user decides to "COMMIT" the changes.
 Then the ORM does it's best to resolve the changes responsably

 ## Testing